 2.1 Adherence to Diabetes Self-Management Practices

-Diabetes Self-Management (DSM) refers to the ongoing practices and behaviours individuals adopt to manage their health condition and prevent further illness (Camargo-Plazas et al., 2023).
-DSM practices include adopting a healthy diet, being physically active, monitoring blood glucose levels, commiting to prescribed medications and ensuring proper foot care (Camargo-Plazas et al., 2023).
+Diabetes Self-Management (DSM) refers to the ongoing practices and behaviors individuals adopt to manage their health condition and prevent further illness (Camargo-Plazas et al., 2023).
+DSM practices include adopting a healthy diet, being physically active, monitoring blood glucose levels, committing to prescribed medications and ensuring proper foot care (Camargo-Plazas et al., 2023).
 Compliance to the DSM practices can help many individuals diagnosed with diabetes to reduce the chances of developing long-term complications.
 In a study conducted by Yuan et al., (2014), it was identified that adherence to DSM practices are effective in controlling blood glucose, cholesterol, and triglycerides levels.
 In addition, other studies also showed that consistent DSM practices can improve glycemic control, body weight and BMI control (Marincic et al., 2019).
 To ensure progressive health improvements, individuals must incorporate DSM practices into their daily life by modifying their current routines and habits (Fritz, 2014).
 However, adherence to DSM practices has been found to be low, especially among immigrant women diagnosed with diabetes (Farid et al., 2022).
 Research has demonstrated that the reasons for poor adherence are multifactorial and encompass personal, interpersonal, environmental and contextual barriers, however to understand the severities of these barriers more informed analyses are required (Ahola & Groop, 2013).
 A failure to understand the barriers and their severities to proper DSM for a targeted population like that of immigrant women, can prevent diabetes care providers from developing tailored interventions thereby amplifying the risk of continued disease progression (Martinez-Cardoso et al., 2020).

 Poor adherence to DSM can result in adverse health outcomes and can impede an individual from participating in meaningful daily activities and within their society (Hill-Briggs et al., 2020).
 This can negatively impact an individual’s overall quality of life in terms of future planning, maintaining healthy relationships, self-efficacy, and attaining proper education and employment (Hill-Briggs et al., 2020).
 Personal factors that may prevent an individual from engaging in DSM include, limited motivation, unwillingness, poor coping skills, stress, depression, differing health beliefs, and denial of long-term health risks (Hill-Briggs et al., 2020).
 Socio-cultural factors, such as social and family support, ethnicity and gender can also hinder individuals from consistent practicing of DSM (Hill-Briggs et al., 2020).
 For instance, if an individual's daily routine includes traditional family meals rich in carbohydrates, it can pose challenges when attempting to transition to the prescribed diet regimen (Hill-Briggs et al., 2020).
 Moreover, contextual and environmental factors such as accessibility to and quality of the healthcare system, the presence and knowledge of diabetes education programs, and the individual's Socioeconomic Status (SES) can also reflect an individual's ability to effectively manage diabetes and adhere to the recommended intervention plan (Hill-Briggs et al., 2020).